the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter5.md

 # leanpub-end-insert
 ~~~~~~~~

-The reverse sort should work now.

-Last but not least, you have to deal with one open question for the sake of an improved user experience.
-Can a user distinguish which column is actively sorted?
-So far, it is not possible.
-Let's give the user a visual feedback.

-Each Sort component gets its specific `sortKey` already.
-It could be used to identify the activated sort.
-You can pass the `sortKey` from the internal component state as active sort key to your Sort component.
+Finally, we want to give the user visual feedback to distinguish which column is actively sorted.
+Each Sort component has its specific `sortKey` already, which can be used to identify the activated sort.
+We pass the `sortKey` from the internal component state as active sort key to your Sort component:

 {title="src/App.js",lang=javascript}
 ~~~~~~~~